Asparagus Stir Fry

 Instructions

-• Make the stir-fry sauce by whisking together all the ingredients and setting aside.
+• Make the stir-fry sauce by whisking together the vegetable broth, soy sauce, fish sauce, white vinegar, brown sugar, chili paste and cornstarch.

 • Add the sesame oil to a non-stick wok or skillet and when hot, add the minced garlic and ginger and stir fry for several minutes.
 Add the remaining vegetables and cook until mostly tender.